Hrishi49/HackMIT-2021/README.md

 This project only works on Turbo C++, and no other IDE.
 This is because the graphics.h file does not work with any other application!

+Files:

+HACKMIT.CPP contains the main source code for the project, and will only work on the Turbo C++ IDE.
+Educhemical.fig contains the Figma prototype for UI/UX.
+Educhemical_pdf.pdf contains the